rails-lambda/websocket-demo/NOTES.md

 - [x] Make sure `restore_from` calls `connect` if respond to.
 Nope, see docs.
 - [x] Wire up `disconnect` for Channel.
 - [ ] Make sure deploys do disconnects.
 How?
 Then document it.
+- [ ] How is JavaScript only loaded when LambdaCable is used?
+- [ ] Hook up all `ActiveSupport::Notifications` to CloudWatch Embedded Metrics?

 ## Next Up?